Expedia (EXPE)

 5. Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 4.5% over the next 12 months, a deceleration versus the last three years.
-This projection is underwhelming and indicates its products and services will face some demand challenges.
+Looking further ahead, sell-side analysts expect revenue to grow 6.5% over the next 12 months, a slight deceleration versus the last three years.
+This projection doesn't excite us and indicates its products and services will see some demand headwinds.
+At least the company is tracking well in other measures of financial health.

 6. Room Nights Booked